Parham125/essentials-for-fabric/modrinth.md

    - [Fabric API](https://modrinth.com/mod/fabric-api) 0.83.0+

 2. **Install the Mod**:
-   - Place `essentials-for-fabric-0.1.0-beta.jar` in your `mods/` folder
+   - Place the mod in your `mods/` folder
    - Include Fabric API in the same folder
    - Start your server